suchipi/workspace-builder/packages/tools/README.md

 // exec: Run a command-line script from within the workspace dir and wait for it to complete.
 If it exits with a nonzero status code, an error will be thrown. exec(`${bin("babel")} src --out-dir dist`); // runs eg "/Users/suchipi/Code/my-project/node_modules/.bin/babel src --out-dir dist" from within the workspace dir

+// spawn: Run a command-line script from within the workspace dir and DO NOT wait for it to complete. spawn(`${bin("babel")} --watch src --out-dir dist`); // runs eg "/Users/suchipi/Code/my-project/node_modules/.bin/babel src --out-dir dist" from within the workspace dir
 ```

 ## License